tharsh95/analytics_fe/README.md

 npm run dev
 ```
 The application will be available at `http://localhost:5173/` by default.
- No need to fill env i have already env and diidnt gitignored it
+ ## No need to fill env i have already env and diidnt gitignored it###
+## No need to setup backend already deployed backend

 ## Project Structure